 1. Do you have any Substance Use Disorder Treatment Programs funded by SAMHSA/OASAS?
 Yes No 1a.
 If yes, will your organization be sending SAMHSA/OASAS data?
 Yes No 2.
-Do you have any NYS OMH licensed programs?
+Do you have any NYS Office of Mental Health (OMH) licensed programs?
 Yes No 2.a If yes, will your organization be sending data from OMH programs?
 Yes No 3.
-Do you have any OPWDD licensed programs Yes No 3.a If yes, will your organization be sending OPWDD data?
+Do you have any Office of People with Developmental Disabilities (OPWDD) licensed programs Yes No 3.a If yes, will your organization be sending OPWDD data?
 Yes No